cBachoo/nue-pcb/README.md

 ![Supported layouts](https://i.imgur.com/UiYt5I8.png)

 ## Ordering
-The files necessary to produce the PCBs via JLCPCB are located in the production folder.
+The files necessary to produce the PCBs via JLCPCB are located in the `production/JLCPCB` folder.